tannerdolby/eleventy-photo-gallery/README.md

 Quickly generate a [highly performant](https://github.com/tannerdolby/eleventy-photo-gallery/blob/master/CONTRIBUTING.md#lighthouse-audit-scores) photo gallery from this template by clicking the green [Use Template](https://github.com/tannerdolby/eleventy-photo-gallery/generate) button.
 Creating a template repository provides the same directory structure and files as the original project.

 ## Features
-- Build-time image transformations and responsive image markup with @11ty/eleventy-img
+- Build-time image transformations and responsive image markup in templates with @11ty/eleventy-img
 - High performance site with 100s across the board on each page
-- Home page with CSS Grid representing gallery of images
+- Home page with CSS grid displaying the gallery of images
-- Featured image page
+- Featured image pages
 - Gallery page
 - About me page
 - Sass